SevlaMare/LeHouse/README.md

 <!-- ![screenshot](docs/screenshot.png) -->

-<br>This project was made to practice webpack and babel assets pipeline.<br>
+<br>This is a desktop webpage, build mainly to practice the webpack workflow and DOM manipulation.<br>

 ## Content